kriszyp/lmdb-js/README.md

 In addition, you can use `asBinary` to directly store a buffer or Uint8Array as a value, bypassing any encoding.

 ### Keys
 When using the various APIs, keys can be any JS primitive (string, number, boolean, symbol), an array of primitives, or a Buffer.
 Using the default `ordered-binary` conversion, primitives are translated to binary keys used by LMDB in such a way that consistent ordering is preserved.
 Numbers are ordered naturally, which come before strings, which are ordered lexically.
 The keys are stored with type information preserved.
 The `getRange`operations that return a set of entries will return entries with the original JS primitive values for the keys.
-If arrays are used as keys, they are ordering by first value in the array, with each subsequent element being a tie-breaker.
+If arrays are used as keys, they are ordered by first value in the array, with each subsequent element being a tie-breaker.
 Numbers are stored as doubles, with reversal of sign bit for proper ordering plus type information, so any JS number can be used as a key.
-For example, here are the order of some different keys:
+For example, here is the order of some different keys:

 ```js
 null // lowest possible value